 - osteology

 - arthrology

 - myology

 - vascular and nervous supply of the limbs and the trunk

 - muscles, fasciae, vessels and nerves of the head&neck region

 Skull (viscerocranium, neurocranium).

-General Embryology

-Development of the skull, trunk and limbs
+General Embryology Development of the skull, trunk and limbs scheduled hours (including the two midterms) or their semester is not accepted.

 ANNOUNCEMENTS